Source-Python-Dev-Team/SPPM/readme.md

    2. If you have to set it up yourself, there are plenty of online guides to help you.
    3. We may Docker-ize the app in the future, which will make this a little simpler, but will require you to install/run Docker.
 3. Log into your virtual environment to complete the rest of these steps.
+4. In order for things to function correctly, set the environment variable **DJANGO_SETTINGS_MODULE** to `SPPM.settings.local`
-4. Run `pip install -r pip-requirements/local.txt` to install all the Python/Django requirements.
+5. Run `pip install -r pip-requirements/local.txt` to install all the Python/Django requirements.
+   1. Be mindful in the future that when you `git pull`, you will want to update the requirements by running the above command again.
+6. Run the [makemigrations](https://docs.djangoproject.com/en/dev/ref/django-admin/#makemigrations) management command in case any of the newly installed requirements has any to create.
+   1. Any time the requirements are updated, you should attempt to run this command again, and `migrate` if there were any new migrations found.
-5. Run the [migrate](https://docs.djangoproject.com/en/dev/ref/django-admin/#migrate) management command to create the tables/columns in your database.
+7. Run the [migrate](https://docs.djangoproject.com/en/dev/ref/django-admin/#migrate) management command to create the tables/columns in your database.
-6. Run the `create_game_instances` management command to create the Game objects.
+8. Run the `create_game_instances` management command to create the Game objects.
-7. Run the [createsuperuser](https://docs.djangoproject.com/en/dev/ref/django-admin/#createsuperuser) management command to create your main user.
+9. Run the [createsuperuser](https://docs.djangoproject.com/en/dev/ref/django-admin/#createsuperuser) management command to create your main user.
-8. Run the `associate_super_user` management command to associate the Super User you just created with a ForumUser object.
+10. Run the `associate_super_user` management command to associate the Super User you just created with a ForumUser object.
     1. Arguments for the command are:
        1. **username** - The username of the Super User.
        2. **forum_id** - The user id from the Source.Python forums.
-9. If you want to create a test (non-Super User) User, run the `create_test_user` management command.
+11. If you want to create a test (non-Super User) User, run the `create_test_user` management command.
     1. Arguments for the command are:
        1. **username** - The username of the User.
        2. **password** - The password to use for the User.
        3. **forum_id** - The user id from the Source.Python forums.
-10. If you want additional users to test with, run the `create_random_users` management command.
+12. If you want additional users to test with, run the `create_random_users` management command.
     1. Arguments for the command are:
        1. **count** - The number of random Users to create.
-11. Run the server using the [runserver](https://docs.djangoproject.com/en/dev/ref/django-admin/#runserver) management command.
+13. Run the server using the [runserver](https://docs.djangoproject.com/en/dev/ref/django-admin/#runserver) management command.
     1. Some IDEs, like Pycharm, have tools to run the server instead of manually running the command in a console window.

 ## Authentication (logging in)